yoyodesign/fingerprint/README.md

 ## Requirements

--  ISS URL Rewrite Module installed
+-  IIS URL Rewrite Module installed

 The following code in the web.Config